IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 ## Prerequisites

-- Install IBM Db2 Event Store Developer Edition or Enterprise Edition
+- Install IBM Db2 Event Store Enterprise Edition

 The IBM Db2 Event Store Enterprise Edition is suggested to be installed in order to execute the examples in this repository.
 The Enterprise Edition is free for pre-production and test, you are welcomed to visit [official product webpage](https://www.ibm.com/products/db2-event-store) to get the Enterprise Edition for trial.

-  > Note: This code pattern was developed with EventStore-Enterprise Edition 1.1.3
+  > Note: This code pattern was developed with IBM Db2 Event Store - Enterprise Edition 2.0

-* Clone this github repository to get a local copy of all files
+- Clone this github repository to get a local copy of all files

 Clone the `db2eventstore-IoT-Analytics` locally.
 In a terminal, run:

 ```bash
 git clone https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics.git
 ```

+- Optionally build the client docker container to be able quickly have an environment ready to run all remote applications in this code pattern, by following the instructions in the [container folder in this repository](container).
+This sets up the environment to run all examples in this code pattern, including Python, Java, JDBC, Scala, and even [Apache Kafka](https://github.com/IBMProjectEventStore/db2eventstore-kafka).

 # Workflow